croquet/croquet/docs/README.md

 The doc generator uses [JSDoc](https://jsdoc.app) to build the class documentation from structured comments in the source code (see `packages/croquet/teatime/src`, in particular `index.js`, `model.js`, `view.js`, `session.js`), as well as tutorials from markdown files in this directory.

-The docs are deployed at https://croquet.io/docs/croquet and https://multisynq.io/docs/croquet.